konstantin-lukas/anzol/README.md

 - ✅ <b>useClickOutside:</b> Provides a ref to attach to an HTML element and takes a callback function, and calls that function when the user clicks anywhere outside the given element.
 - ✅ <b>usePreferredScheme:</b> Listens for changes in the user's preferred scheme and returns it.
+- ✅ <b>useCooldownState:</b> Like useState but allows passing a cooldown period during which state updates are discarded.